 Planning to be able to set from the menu a Li-ion battery charger.
 This function could allow the user to configure the number of cells or the nominal voltage of the battery they want to charge and to be able to input the C parameter of the battery.
 Scorpion 3.0 should know what to do with these numbers.

 - USB charger using the power stored in the batteries by connecting the device in reverse

 Scorpion 3.0 should be able to support other voltage (power) input sources like an AGM battery.
 In these conditions, it should be able to still function as an USB charger and as an universal variable power supply

 - Universal variable power supply that can be connected either to the SP or the charged battery

 This leaves me with the need of implementing four sub-menus in the graphical interface of the display, as follows:

 - Power supply

 - USB 5V

 Power concerns, humidity concerns and …more concerns about the Buck idea.

 I realize that this design must be water proof.
 In these areas, the measured humidity exceeds 80% almost everyday.
 I realize that having a piece of electronic - whatever thing - inside of a coconut leaves roof house, can lead to water being splashed over the case.
-After I will have a mature design, I plan to...Read more »
+After I will have a mature design, I plan to cover the PBG with a varnish...Read more »